adrianpk/generator-former/README.md

 Resource files generator.

 ## Notes
-This provisional generator is based on a previous one from another project to quickly get out of trouble in a third project.
-It is not a very elegant implementation, and I'm working in an alternative implementation.
+This generator is being superseded by a a new one that is being integrated into a new command line tool.

 ## Install